dmwm/CMSMonitoring/doc/infrastructure/README.md

 - [Prometheus](https://prometheus.io/)
 - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics),

-The former two are maintained by CERN MONIT team, while last two are provided by CMS.
+The first two are maintained by the CERN MONIT team, while the last two are provided by CMS.
+Access to the ES and influxDB data sources can be done programmatically with a [grafana proxy](http://monit-docs.web.cern.ch/monit-docs/access/monit_grafana.html) or using our [CLI tools](#cms-monitoring-cli-tools).
+The method can also be used to update documents as discussed in this
+[ticket](https://its.cern.ch/jira/browse/CMSMONIT-53).
+Remember you will need a Grafana token for authorization.
+Ask us if you don't have one.

 We access Prometheus and VictoriaMetrics data-source either directly, or indirectly via [promxy](https://github.com/jacksontj/promxy) proxy service.
 Therefore, in promxy data-source you can use either PromQL or MetricsQL in Grafana dashboards.
 We gradually migrate our infratructure to only rely on